Gel blaster: Gas blowback blasters

 In early 2020, "Kublai P1", a gas-powered version modelled after the Glock pistol, started to appear on the market.
 The P1 is essentially the same in design to gas blowback airsoft pistols, and uses refrigerant gas (such as R-134a or HFC-152a) or propane to charge a gas canister built within a spring-follower magazine.
 The original version is fully polymer, but an upgraded version with metal slide and barrel is available for sale by retailers in Australia.
 Numerous other manufacturers have followed suit, releasing their own brands of gas blowback pistols.

 Accessories

-There are a variety of products made and produced to complement gel blasters, which feeds from ordinary gel ball ammunition.
+There are a variety of products made and produced to complement gel ball blasters, which feeds from ordinary gel ball ammunition.

 Grenades

 Gel grenades are essentially a bottle with an internal spring mechanism.
 When the safety clip is pulled and the lever is relaxed, a sear mechanism is released and allows three trapdoor-like hatches on the external shell to spread open, followed by the release of three spring-loaded hinged flaps underneath that "flick out" out any gel beads stored within the cavity between the hatches and the flaps, causing a "shower" of gel beads in all directions.
 The sear can be designed to release in a delayed fashion, or in response to vibrations caused by impacts.